aypuri/aypuri/README.md

 Here are some ideas to get you started:

-- 🔭 I’m in my last semester at Orange Coast College
+- 🔭 I’m a Junior at UC San Diego studying Computer Engineering
-- 🌱 I’m currently learning Javascript, React.JS, Svelte.
+- 🌱 I’m currently learning C, LaTeX, and Javascript.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 📫 How to reach me: ayushmaan.puri18@gmail.com